wajihI/Sudoku-Solver-Main/README.md

 # Sudoku-Solver-Main
 Sudoku game with complete functionalities

+Running the program:
-Due to issues with Heroku (payment required) and other factors, run the Sudoku-Solver-Temp file for a illustration of how the sudoku program would work.
+Due to issues with Heroku (payment problem) and other factors, run the Sudoku-Solver-Temp file for a illustration of how the sudoku program would work.

 Backtracking Algorithm (How it works)